AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

 An ordered series of events is stored in an SdsStream.
-All you have to do is create a local SdsStream instance, give it an Id, assign it a type, and submit it to the Sds service.
-You may optionally assign a SdsStreamBehavior to the stream.
+All you have to do is create a local SdsStream instance, give it an Id, assign it a type, and submit it to the SDS service.
 The value of the ``TypeId`` property is the value of the SdsType ``Id`` property.

 .. code:: javascript